- Sleeps: 8 to 10

 Bed Linen, plus bath and pool towels for each guest are provided free of charge, and will be changed on a weekly basis.

 “Chateau de Gaujac” has WiFi/Broadband internet access, plus telephones in Bedroom 1 and in the Hall.
-The WiFi code can be found in the information book.
+The WiFi code can be found in the House Information Folder.

 As long as sufficient notice is given, a cook and/or a baby sitter can probably be arranged.